-- 1. Pull the choke knob (1) up all the way to fully ON (A). - 2.
-With the throttle slightly open, press the start button. - Pressing the electric start button for more than 5 seconds at a time may cause the starter to overheat and damage the starter.
+- 1. Pull the choke lever (1) up all the way to fully ON (A) if the engine is cold. - 2.
+With the throttle 1/8 1/4 open, press the start button (2).
+(If the throttle limiter is adjusted as delivered, open the throttle fully.)

+• Pressing the electric start button for more than 5 seconds at a time may cause the starter to overheat and damage the starter.
 Release the start button for approximately 10 seconds before pressing it again.

 - 3. Warm up the engine by opening and closing the throttle slightly. - 4.
-About 5 seconds after the engine starts, push the choke knob down all the way to fully OFF (B). - 5.
+After the engine has warmed up, push the choke lever down all the way to fully OFF (B). - 5.
 If idling is unstable, open the throttle slightly.